 A day of love & collective action for Black history!

-On Valentine’s Day 2020, we invite you to a birthday party for Frederick Douglass.
-Although Douglass was born into bondage, and never knew his birthdate, he chose to celebrate every year on February 14th.
-We celebrate this day as a moment for preserving Black history together.
+Every Valentine’s Day, we invite you to a birthday party for Frederick Douglass.
+Although Douglass never knew his birthdate, he chose to celebrate every year on February 14th.
+We celebrate this date as a moment for creating Black history together.

 How can I get involved?